kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-certs.md

 {{< /warning >}}

 {{< note >}}
-`alpha certs renew` uses the existing certificates as the authoritative source for attributes (Common Name, Organization, SAN, etc.) instead of the kubeadm-config ConfigMap.
+`certs renew` uses the existing certificates as the authoritative source for attributes (Common Name, Organization, SAN, etc.) instead of the kubeadm-config ConfigMap.
 It is strongly recommended to keep them both in sync.
 {{< /note >}}

-`kubeadm alpha certs renew` provides the following options:
+`kubeadm certs renew` provides the following options:

 The Kubernetes certificates normally reach their expiration date after one year.